Theft Watch - Calendar year 2017

 |AUS||Ford Falcon BA MY02_05||577|

 |State or Territory||LGA||2017|

 |QLD||Gold Coast (City)||1,375|

 State and Territory comparison - Passenger/light commercial vehicle theft

 For a more detailed analysis of current theft trends be sure to check out our interactive dashboard

 Short term thefts are defined as motor vehicles that were stolen and recovered, profit motivated thefts were those stolen and not recovered.
+If the number of thefts for the current or previous period is less than 50, the percent change is not calculated.
 Recovery status is as at 31 January 2018 for all states/territories except for TAS which is at 31 December 2017.

 The National Motor Vehicle Theft Reduction Council (NMVTRC) acknowledges all police services,

 registration authorities, participating insurers, the Federal Chamber of Automotive Industries,

 Glassâ€™s Information Services and Insurance Australia Group for the supply of the data on which